piukhq/ios-bink-payments/Sources/BinkPayments/BinkPayments.docc/GettingStarted.md

 ```swift
 BinkPaymentsManager.shared.launchAddPaymentCardScreen(_ paymentCard: PaymentAccountCreateModel? = nil)
 ```
-This methods takes an optional parameter of type ``PaymentAccountCreateModel``
+This method takes an optional parameter of type ``PaymentAccountCreateModel``

 ## Adding a Loyalty Card